 Floating exchange rates

-In line with the predictions of the trilemma (Obstfeld and Taylor 2004), countries that are not in the gold standard simply float their exchange rates in response to an international shock, as shown in Figure 3.
-Only the exchange-rate response is statistically significant, but this particular variable reacts more strongly by a wide margin than in gold standard countries.
-It falls 0.45% percent in month 1, that is approximately five times as much as in core countries and three as much as in peripheral countries on gold; and the exchange-rate remains at depreciated levels thereafter.
-In floating countries, the burden of adjustment is borne entirely by the exchange-rate, so that the central bank exhibits no statistically significant reaction either in its discount rate or on its balance sheet.
+In line with the predictions of the trilemma (Obstfeld and Taylor 2004), countries that are not on gold simply float their exchange-rate in response to an international shock, as shown in Figure 3.
+Only the exchange rate response is statistically significant, but this particular variable reacts more strongly by a wide margin than in gold standard countries.
+It falls 0.45% percent in month 1, which is approximately five times as much as in core countries and three times as much as in peripheral countries on gold; and the exchange-rate remains at depreciated levels thereafter.
+In floating countries, the burden of adjustment is borne entirely by the exchange rate, so that the central bank exhibits no statistically significant reaction either in its discount rate or on its balance sheet.

 [INSERT FIGURE 3]